learningequality/kolibri/docs/backend_architecture/uap/concepts_and_definitions.rst

 ----------

 A ``FacilityUser`` can be marked as a member of a ``Collection`` through a ``Membership`` object.
-Being a member of a Collection, requires first being a member of all the Collections above that Collection in the hierarchy.
+Being a member of a Collection requires first being a member of all the Collections above that Collection in the hierarchy.
 Thus, in the illustration below, Alice is directly associated with Group Q through a ``Membership`` object, which makes her a member of Group Q. As Group Q is contained within Class A,